BlackSparkle/BlackSparkle/README.md

-- 👋 Heya, I’m @BlackSparkle (Kanischev Alexander),
-- also MirNaoborot, HeartsandBlades
-- A Programmer, artist, content maker
-- 👀 I’m interested in gamedev for now
+👋 Heya, I’m @BlackSparkle (Kanischev Alexander), also MirNaoborot (as streamer), HeartsandBlades (gamedev and history focused special project) A Programmer, an artist, a content maker, artist lover, roleplayer and much more, but there I'm a game developer / backend programer

+👀 For now i'm looking for sponsorship for My personal projects so You can hire me as a game developer (Godot) payment per hour

-- I'm using Godot engine for game developing
+I'm using Godot engine for game developing (no other engines)

-You can hire me
-100$ per hour

 <!---